bonitasoft/bonita-doc/md/software-extensibility.md

 In Teamwork, Efficiency, and Performance editions

-The Bonita BPM Portal Look & Feel gives the ability to customize the appearance of the portal Web interface.
+The Bonita Portal Look & Feel gives the ability to customize the appearance of the portal Web interface.
 As a Portal Administrator, you can import a new Look & Feel (.zip archive).
 To [create a new Look & Feel](creating-a-new-look-feel.md), provide CSS and resources files.

 ### Portal language pack

-Bonita BPM Portal comes with a number of language packs by default.
+Bonita Portal comes with a number of language packs by default.
 You can also [add languages](languages.md).
 It is also possible to use this same mechanism to customize the portal terminology to your business environment.
 For example, an e-commerce business could change _Cases_ to _Orders_.

 ### Custom data types